 Read Also: How to Treat and Prevent Yellow Fever?

 Having a fever is not pleasant at all, we agree on that.
 The feeling of fatigue and burning that you have, is for sure not something you want to experience.
 But as we know, our body has different and sometimes even strange ways, of dealing with issues and threats.
-Considering this high temperature, is actually a good sign for you that your body is functioning normally and trying to fight.
-Opting for medications, is a possible way, but unless necessary, you should not do it.
+Considering this high temperature is actually a good sign for you that your body is functioning normally and trying to fight.
+Opting for medications is a possible way, but unless necessary, you should not do it.

 You are better off, with natural ways to feel make yourself feel more comfortable with the condition.
-At the end, do not take this for granted, so if you feel any other sign that might not be normal, call a doctor, talk to him and see what you should do.
+In the end, do not take this for granted, so if you feel any other sign that might not be normal, call a doctor, talk to him and see what you should do.
 Even if it is nothing, it is better to prevent it now, then to cure it later.